 Are you curious about what happens before, during, and after undergoing breast enlargement surgery?
-If you are considering getting this treatment, research on this matter will make the experience as easy and comfortable for you as possible.
+If you are considering getting this potential treatment, research on this matter will make the experience as easy and comfortable for you as possible.

 Preparing for Breast Augmentation

-The surgeon may recommend a baseline mammogram to be done pre-surgery, along with another mammographic test a couple of months after the treatment has been done.
+The surgeon may recommend a baseline mammogram to be done pre-surgery, along with another mammographic test a couple of months after the potential treatment has been done.
 This will help detect any future differences in your breast tissue.
 After surgery, you are also recommended to perform breast self-examination.

 Smokers will be asked to quit cigarettes to prepare for the surgery.
 Aspirin and specific anti-inflammatory drugs may increase bleeding, therefore you should avoid taking these drugs for a particular time period before going under the knife.
 The surgeon will provide a list of pre-operation instructions that you should follow.